psu13/mutable-hakyll/posts/yoneda-speedrun.md

-In the spirit of video game speedruns [[5](https://www.youtube.com/watch?v=ImMOdTxtf-s)], we will skip entire interesting areas of material in category theory in the name of getting to the end of our "game" as fast as possible.
+In the spirit of video game speedruns [[5](https://www.youtube.com/watch?v=ImMOdTxtf-s)], we will skip entire interesting areas of category theory in the name of getting to the end of our "game" as fast as possible.
 Clearly this will be no substitute for really learning the subject.
 Any of the references listed at the end will be a good place to start to better understand the whole